mhmd97z/cs798-course-project/README.md

   - Then, you will first deploy sd-ran components [in the sd-ran namespace], after which you'd deploy ran-simulator [again, in the sd-ran namespace].

 **Note:**
-RAN simulator is not enabled in the sd-ran chart by default.
+- RAN simulator is not enabled in the sd-ran chart by default.
 You can enable it when you deploy sd-ran helm chart using the following command
 ``helm install sd-ran sd-ran -n sd-ran --set import.ran-simulator.enabled=true``
+- By default, RANSim uses the model.yaml model file.
+To use a different model, e.g. the two-cell-two-node-model, specify the model as follows:
+``helm install --set import.ran-simulator.enabled=true --set import.onos-mho.enabled=true --set ran-simulator.pci.modelName=two-cell-two-node-model sd-ran sd-ran``

 ### Useful Kub commands